DavidRandallPeters/UnrealEngine/UE4_002_IntroToBlueprints.md

 >1.
 Event BeginPlay - This event is triggered for all Actors when the game is started.
 >2.
 Event Tick - if enabled, this will run on every frame

-<br><br>
+<br>
 The wee sockets that you see within the nodes are referred to as *pins.*
+The white arrow on each node is called the *Execution pin*.
 Note the invitation to 'Drag off pins to build funcionality.'
-<br>
+<br><br>

 Let's test this by printing a message to the screen:

--
+- Click and drag off the **Event BeginPlay**'s **Execution pin**.